Red Sox vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Charlie Morton (10-7) will make his 20th start of the season.
+- Spencer Strider (11-3) will take to the mound for the Braves and make his 21st start of the season.

-- Morton has pitched five or more innings in seven straight games and will look to extend that streak.
+- Strider will look to finish five or more innings for the eighth start in a row.

-- He has made 19 appearances and finished four of them without allowing an earned run.
+- In 20 appearances this season, he has finished four without allowing an earned run.

 |Opponent